 Power walking puts a higher demand on your cardiovascular system because it requires more steps per minute and more involvement from your major muscle groups.

 If you are new to working out, starting with a regular walk can help ease into a new routine.
-Walking at any pace will still help you burn calories and improve your cardiovascular fitness, and when you are ready, you can increase your pace to power walking levels.
+Walking will still help you burn calories and improve your cardiovascular fitness, and when you are ready, you can increase your pace gradually to power walking levels.

 2. Reduced Risks

-Power walking at 4.5 mph for an hour would burn the same amount of energy as a 30-minute run without all the impact on your joints.
-Making power walking the perfect exercise for individuals of all ages and fitness levels.
+An hour of power walking at 4.5 mph would burn the same amount of energy as a 30-minute run without the pressure on your joints.

 While power walking and regular walking work the quadriceps, hamstrings, calf muscles, and hip abductors, power walking also tones the shoulders, upper back, and glutes!